dvanderleest/git_demo/README.md

 3. Branching:

     - Git allows you to create branches, which are independent lines of development.
-    - Branches help you work on features, bug fixes, or experiments without affecting the main project.
+    - Branches help you work on features, bugfixes, or experiments without affecting the main project.
     - You can merge branches back together when ready.

 4. Rebase and Merging: